smartface/sf-plugin-firebase/README.md

 ```
 **Step 4**

-Open this lines in `config/Android/AndroidManifest.xml` file.
+- Open this lines in `config/Android/AndroidManifest.xml` file.
 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 <uses-permission android:name="android.permission.WAKE_LOCK" />
 ```
+- Congrats you just done Android configuration.

 # How to use
 - Initialize your SDK using the following code snippet: (You must write this code in app.js)